Boston transit agency to use sensors to tackle public urination on elevators - NewsBreak

 The MBTA, which services Boston and the surrounding area, is launching a pilot program this summer in which urine detection sensors will be placed in four downtown elevators.
 The sensors alert transit ambassadors, who can dispatch a cleaning crew, the Boston Herald reported .

-The sensors on the ceiling of an elevator have an attached fan, which allows them to suck in air and “basically smell what is present,” said Meghan Collins, a program/projects manager for MBTA.Michigan profs push ‘pee for peonies’ urine diversion plan
+The sensors on the ceiling of an elevator have an attached fan, which allows them to suck in air and “basically smell what is present,” said Meghan Collins, a program/projects manager for MBTA.‘Poop-filled’ bags still line some East County roads, officials say

 The pilot kicks off in August.
 Data will be collected for several months before the agency makes a decision about whether to implement the program by year’s end, the newspaper said.